JimageJ/FRETENATOR2/README.md

   * Select the _date_classifier_fileheaders.json_ file.
   * Click OK, applying a classifier typically takes 15s-1min.

-Note: output will be a ROI image and does not generate a results table... yet.
+Note: output will be a ROI image an auto generated results table is coming but not yet implemented.

 ## **_FRETENATOR_Trackmate_Bridge_ (Alpha)**